woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode10.md

 **Susan**: I did that.
 Go on.

-**Sam**: Eleven 0'clock, approve the sketches for the toy spaceship.
+**Sam**: Eleven o'clock, approve the sketches for the toy spaceship.

 **Susan**: Where are they?